 The objective of CUBOiD is to develop novel computational behavioural analysis algorithms that derive signatures relevant to dementia from a home-based sensor network previously developed in the SPHERE IRC.
 Through the use of these new algorithms, CUBOiD aims to demonstrate that it is possible to reveal previously unseen behavioural biomarkers of early Alzheimer’s disease.
 These biomarkers would enable new therapies to be developed that target Alzhiemers at an earlier stage.

 PD Sensors (PI Professor Alan Whone)

-The progression of ng term conditions such as Parkinson's Disease is very difficult to measure - this makes it very hard to measure the efficacy ("outcome") of new treatments for the disease.
-OUTSPAKle is a charitably-funded collaboration between the Neurology team of North Bristol NHS Trust and is using SPHERE-dervied technology to measure long- and short-term changes in behaviour associate with pharmaceutical interventions in the patient's own home.
+The progression of long term conditions such as Parkinson's Disease is very difficult to measure - this makes it very hard to measure the efficacy ("outcome") of new treatments for the disease.
+PD Sensors is a charitably-funded collaboration between the Neurology team of North Bristol NHS Trust and is using SPHERE-derived technology to measure long- and short-term changes in behaviour associate with pharmaceutical interventions in the patient's own home.

 INTERACT (Dr Katarzyna Stawarz)

 INTERACT is a 6-year NIHR Programme Grant to develop and evaluate a new, technology-enabled model of delivering psychological treatment (cognitive behavioural therapy) for adults with depression.
 The project brings together a large, multi-disciplinary team, including mental health academics and practitioners, human-computer interaction researchers, software engineers and end users.
 The aim of this programme is to integrate online cognitive behavioural therapy (CBT) materials with input from an accredited CBT therapist in order to increase the availability of high intensity CBT.